bnchdan/ngx_http_hello_world/README.md

 # ngx_http_hello_world

-Simple example on how to implement a nginx C module to obtain: Method, IP, User-Agent, Cookies and Post/Get Variable
+Simple example on how to implement a nginx C module to obtain: Method, IP, User-Agent, Cookies, and Post/Get Variables

 # Install